mvielkind/mimosa/README.md

 We're going to use [Twilio Autopilot](https://www.twilio.com/autopilot) to build a bot to process customer messages.
 Autopilot will interpret customer messages and direct them to the correct task they request.

 The project contains a file `schema_template.json` defining the behavior of the Autopilot bot.
 The JSON file has details about  Throughout the template there are placeholders for the appropriate ngrok address to make sure requests get forwarded to the correct location to be processed.
 Instead of having to replace these instances with your own ngrok address there is a function in `assets.py` called `update_autopilot_endpoints` that will make those replacements and generate a new schema file you can use for deployment.
-You can call this through a terminal call replaying NGROK_URL with the HTTPS forwarding address of your ngrok server.
+You can call this through a terminal call replacing NGROK_URL with the HTTPS forwarding address of your ngrok server.

 ```commandline
 python3 assets.py update-autopilot-endpoints NGROK_URL